maoe/viewprof/README.md

 | `e`               | sort by # of entries                        |
 | `h` or `?`        | show key bindings                           |
 | `i`               | show profile information                    |

+## Acknowledgement

+`viewprof` was originally meant to be a Haskell port of [mkotha/viewprof](https://github.com/mkotha/viewprofhttps://github.com/mkotha/viewprof), which is a text-based .prof viewer written in Common Lisp.